 In many ways, social media has turned an old adage on its head: impatience now seems to be a virtue.
 Instant fame, or at least instant notoriety, is just a few tweets or scandalous photos away for those who want it.
 And there’s pressure on new businesses to achieve this same type of instantaneous success.
-That’s why it’s understandable that companies who get an infusion of VC capital or are rushing to market with a product, are tempted to jump into a campaign immediately.
+That’s why it’s understandable that companies who get an infusion of VC capital or are rushing to market with a product, are tempted to jump into a #PR campaign immediately.
 But too often, this is a costly mistake.
 A little patience can save a lot of money in the long run.

 [av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’manually,mailto:sjholt%40evolvedmedia.com?bcc=jwalker%40evolvedmedia.com&subject=Give%20me%20content%20advice%20today&body=%20%20%20Your%20name%3A%20%20%20%0D%0A%20%20%20Your%20company%3A%20%20%20%0D%0A%20%20%20Tell%20us%20about%20your%20content%20needs%3A%20%20%20%0D%0A%20%20%20%20%20%20′ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-4keq8g’]